Dudley James Ponting

 - Thomas George Clements, born 1887.
 Baptised 9 November 1887 at St Pauls, Kingston Hill

 Thomas George Clements senior died on 27 April 1886.
 He left an estate worth £11,257.
 Jane Killen Clements died on 22 August 1896 aged 40.
 Her estate was valued at £774.
 In 1901 both Mabel's siblings were living in Wales.
 Lilly was living with relatives and Thomas was at boarding school, so at the time of Mabel's marriage she did not have any of her immediate family around her.
-Her brother Thomas would later move to London and in 1911 he was a law student boarding in 31 Colville Gardens, Kensington, but he would signed up for and died on 15 May 1917 from wounds inflicted in World War I.
+Her brother Thomas would later move to London and in 1911 he was a law student boarding in 31 Colville Gardens, Kensington, but he would sign up for and die on 15 May 1917 from wounds inflicted in World War I. Her sister Lilly married in London in 1903.

-Dudley James Ponting was still living at 39 Kensington Hall Gardens, presumably with wife Mabel when his mother died on 13 March 1902
+Dudley James Ponting was still living at 39 Kensington Hall Gardens, presumably with wife Mabel when his mother died on 13 March 1902.
+Still only aged 23, he became entitled to all of the income from the trust set up in his father's will.

 On 14 October 1902 Dudley James Ponting, aged 22 of Balham Station was initiated into the Ranelagh Lodge of the Freemasons.
 He gives his occupation as 'draper'.
 He resigned in February 1905.